FunAndHelpfulDragon/AutoPrint/README.md

 7. Everything is setup, use the Text/UI based interface to print files.

 # To run
-run `python UI.py` in the virtual enviroment (if set up) or just normally when asked for google drive folder id, paste in the id.
+run `python Program.py` in the virtual enviroment (if set up) or just normally. when asked for google drive folder id, paste in the id.
 To get the id, go to that folder and in the URL copy the last string of the folder. when asked for the printer, leave it blank to use the default printer (for that device) else put in the printer name. when asked to deleted files after use, Recommendation is yes those are just temparay files that have been downloaded, the program doesn't need them any more. (no is an option, but then they will be included in the next pdf.